BDeMo/homepage/_pages/about.md

 **🎉 Latest News**
 ---

 - [Jul.
-26] IAPO is accepted by ICML 2026.
+26] One first-author paper was accepted by ECCV 2026, and one collaborative paper was accepted by ICML 2026.
-- [Feb.
-26] Saliency-Aware Multi-Route Thinking is available on arXiv.
 - [Aug.
 25] Ph.D. in computer engineering career has begun in UVa!
 Welcome N.A. proposal, paper and all other academic collaborations.

 <details>